nwg-piotr/nwg-shell/index.md

 ## Pull requests

-1. Before you open one, containing substantial changes to already existing programs, **please open an issue to discuss what you're going to do**.
+1. Before you open one, containing substantial changes to already existing programs, please open a [Discussion](https://github.com/nwg-piotr/nwg-shell/discussions).
 2. Half-baked PRs won't be merged:

-- Make sure you don't introduce new bugs.
+- **Make sure you don't introduce new bugs**.
 We already have enough bugs to fix.
+- **Make sure your work is finished**, and needs no futher work to be usable.
-- _The project is intended for users of all skill levels_.
-Make sure that your new feature is well explained to the user.
+- **Remember, that the project is intended for users of all skill levels**.
+Explain your new feature to the user.
 Add tooltips where needed.
 Update README / Wiki.

 ## Issues